MuizenMesh/webring/demo/README.md

 A standalone demo page showcasing all the available themes and configurations for the MuizenMesh Webring React widget.

+**Important Note:** This demo uses vanilla JavaScript to simulate the React widget for demonstration purposes.
+The actual React widget (in the `widgets/` directory) provides better functionality, TypeScript support, state management, and smoother interactions.
+Use this demo to preview themes and features, then implement the real React component in your project.

 ## 🚀 Quick Start

 1. Open `index.html` in your web browser